Information for Australia Award Scholarship students

 Only one extension of up to 6 months can be approved for scholarship holders.
 Requests for extension will generally not be considered for a study program that is only one academic year long.

 A scholarship may be suspended for a maximum of 12 months if deemed necessary.
 Any suspension will need to be approved by your Post representative.
-If a suspension of the scholarship is approved you will need to return home at your own cost.

 Transfers will only be considered when there is no alternative option available, and the transfer is in line with the priority areas as identified in the relevant country or region profile.